Property settlement: separation and divorce

 The breakdown of a marriage is often a time of anxiety and mistrust, where composed negotiation with your soon to be ex-spouse can often take a back seat.
-But if you take a moment early in the separation process to pause and remain calm, reaching a financial agreement with your spouse can have many advantages.
+But if you take a moment early in the separation process to pause and remain calm, reaching an early financial agreement with your spouse can have many advantages.

 Sitting down and working out how you will divide your assets allows you both to:

 ♥ Make your own decisions